Recipe for EASY Easter egg bread using frozen dough is here! Mini Italian Easter bread rolls are the perfect Spring side dish you’ll love.

 Once you try these you’ll realize why we love this frozen bread and want to make more.
 Love cooking outside??
 Try our smoked bread recipe using these babies too.

 Looking for other pretty pastries to add to your brunch buffet?
-Try our cinnamon bread wreath this year.
+You should also try our cinnamon monkey bread muffins and bread wreath this year.

 Looking for more easy family recipes and tips?
 LIKE The Typical Mom Facebook page?